-Ex-NFL D-Lineman Claims Next Tom Brady Could Be … Dak Prescott?
+NESN

 But if anyone is going to do it, it’s definitely … Dak Prescott?
 That’s a wild assertion, we know.

-But on Wednesday’s airing of “Speak For Yourself” on FS1, ex-NFL defensive end Marcellus Wiley launched that simply nuts take in response to a question about the Dallas Cowboys signal-caller maybe one day reaching Russell Wilson’s level.
+But on Wednesday’s airing of FS1’s “Speak For Yourself.” ex-NFL defensive end Marcellus Wiley launched a simply nuts take in response to a question about the Dallas Cowboys signal-caller maybe one day reaching Russell Wilson’s level.

-If Prescott, who already is in his fourth season in the NFL, reaches that level, it would be an absolute stunner.
+If Prescott, who already is in his fourth NFL season, reaches that level, it would be an absolute stunner.
 But hey, stranger things have happened.

 Thumbnail photo via Greg M. Cooper/USA TODAY Sports Images